OneManMonkeySquad/UtilityAI/readme.md

 ```

 ### Prerequisites
-Recent Unity version (2018), not tested on older versions.
+Recent Unity version (2017.4.26f1 or later).

 ## License
 This project is licensed under the MIT License.
-You cannot sell this software on the Unity Asset Store or any other platform that sells software tools for developers.
+You cannot sell this software on the Unity Asset Store or any other platform that sells software
+tools for developers.
 You may use this software in a commercial game.